CodeSolaris/20-1app/README.md

 # 20-1app
-# To-Do List Application
+## To-Do List Application

-This is a simple command-line to-do list application implemented in Python.
+This is a to-do list application implemented in Python with web, CLI, and desktop versions.

 ## Features